-The Difficulty of Moving on From a Breakup
+The Difficulty of Moving on After a Breakup

 The pain and suffering will depend very much on how long you’ve been together.
 A breakup is easier to get over if you’ve been in a relationship for only a few months as opposed to if you’ve been in a relationship for years.

-Anyway, it’s important to know how to turn over a new leaf, even though we’re sometimes unable to do this for other types of problems.
+Anyway, it’s important to know how to turn over a new leaf, even though we’re sometimes unable to do this due to other types of problems.

-Below we would like to share with you some reasons as to why you may not be able to let go of your ex after a breakup.
+Below we would like to share with you some reasons as to why you may not be able to let go of your ex after a breakup, and why moving on after a breakup could be proving so difficult.

 1. Emotional dependence